 I knew that small and medium companies were my sweet spot, and chose to go to the "mecca" of entrepreneurship: Stanford's business school (I did my Bachelor's at Duke University while racing).
 I was presented with a unique opportunity when I finished my MBA there: my professors, many of whom became wealthy by building companies now worth over $100 million each, were willing to back me in my own entrepreneurial journey.
-I chose to pursue this path, created Anodize Capital Partners, and raised additional capital from my network.
+I chose to pursue this path, created Anodize Capital Partners, and raised additional capital from my mentors and friends.

 Racing also gave me another gift: service to children and the mentally ill.
 For the last 11 years, I've devoted the majority of my efforts to Childhelp, a national nonprofit dedicated to abused, neglected, and at risk children.
 We serve those children through our 175 residential beds and programs.
 I've helped in any and every way I could, including a term on their Board.
 If you're at all interested in these cause, I'd love to talk to you about them!